 PRELIMINARY LISTING–MORE PHTOS COMING SOON Built by Yachtsmith International in Halifax, Nova Scotia, “Tesha” was designed and built for long range and low maintenance world travel.
 She’s also ideal for charters–both day charters and overnights.
 She possesses a certain charm that will make you fall in love with her!

-With a build/launch date within ten years, she falls into the “newer” category, which is beneficial for ease of purchasing and many other things.
+With a build/launch date at ten years, she falls into the “newer” category, which is beneficial for ease of purchasing and many other things.
 She’s not a rusty old steel or wooden schooner…her RUGGED aluminum build sets her apart from the crowd.

 Commissioned in 2013 after eight years in the making, ‘Tesha’ is Coast Guard Documented and sailed from Canadian waters to the Florida keys before settling at her current berth in Marco Island, Florida.
 She was run as a charter business in Key West, FL, for a brief period of time, and could easily be put back into charter as a money-making venture.